 Regulators Tell Great River Energy To Rethink CoalMinnesota regulators have told Great River Energy to rethink its dependence on burning coal to generate electricity.
 The unusual decision by the Public Utilities Commission has no immediate impact on the power supplier.

-For most businesses, supply and demand rules the day.
+Good Question: Why Do We Have To Pay More For Using Less?For most businesses, supply and demand rules the day.
 But utilities like Xcel Energy encourage their customers to conserve.
 Then when energy use is down, they ask the Public Utilities Commission for a rate increase.